 I love my pyramid pan and the variety that it brings.
 They are perfect, bite-sized treats to use for training, acupuncture and chiropractor visits, and our nightly foot soaks for Sienna’s SLO auto-immune disease.

-They make SO many treats in SUCH a short time period.
+They make SO many treats in SUCH a short time.
 How else can you make almost 1500 treats in less than an hour total, including bake time?
 That’s using the same pyramid pan 3 times; if I had another it would be even shorter!

 More importantly, these treats are healthy and the dogs love them.